OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 Each line in a command file corresponds to a command.
 The commands are saved in a text command file, which can be edited and resaved.
 A command file can be run multiple times to perform the same task on new data.
+By default, command files use `.gp` file extension.

 Each command performs a unit of work and by design the functionality of each command is limited.
 This allows commands to be used in various combinations to achieve maximum flexibility.